Publish 16 September 2021

 Psychological – There can be possible traits relating to OCD (obsessive-compulsive disorder).
 Perfectionism is a key driving force for many persons facing anorexia.
 From 33 to 50% of anorexia patients have some other mood disorder, such as depression.
 [4]

 Environment – Culture can influence thinness by emphasizing it as the ideal goal.
-Fashion magazines and peer pressure among young girls also encourages the desire to be thin.
+Fashion magazines and peer pressure among young girls also encourage the desire to be thin.

 Stress and Anorexia